Lighting Outdoor Spaces

 Mid-level lighting is often used to create effects outside.

 Washing a wall is one technique to consider, with small spotlights shining upwards and bouncing light off of an exterior wall.
 Wall washing highlights the architecture, brick or stone of your home, and looks beautiful from the street.

 Accent a small tree or piece of art in your garden.
 Using three or more spots placed away from the base of the plant makes it three-dimensional and interesting.

 Lower-level lighting actually guides the foot on a pathway.

 Path lighting is attached to the edge of steps or tucked alongside landscape plantings and points down, toward the path.

 Exterior lights on the house give the visitor visual cues to find the front door, the garage door, or backyard.

 Quality exterior lighting handles our cold temps, wind, hail, and the occasional errant baseball.
 It’s durable, though not indestructible.

-Exterior lighting comes in many styles and finishes so you can find the perfect look for your home.
+Outdoor lighting comes in many styles and finishes so you can find the perfect look for your home.